Shaun Williams (rugby union)

 Shaun Williams (born 13 April 1998) is a South African rugby union player.

 Williams hails from a small community of Mooinooi on the platinum belt in the North West province.
 He attended Garsfontein High School in Pretoria on a bursary as a boarder.
 He was signed by the Golden Lions and he played for them at U19 and U21 levels, before making his senior debut for the team in the SuperSport Rugby Challenge.
 Williams was first called into the Blitzbok South African sevens squad in September 2021.

 Williams played in the 2022 Commonwealth Games where South Africa won the gold medal.
+He competed for South Africa at the 2024 Summer Olympics in Paris.
+They defeated Australia to win the bronze medal final.